 “Chemical recycling is interesting.
 Will it make a breakthrough and when?
 With chemical recycling, plastic is no longer mechanically recycled but decomposed to the starting materials aka monomers and used for new raw material.
 This is the subject of a lot of research right now.
 I believe that this is going to happen at some time and it will open up massive opportunities.
 But this won’t work if people don’t sort the packages in waste sorting stations.”

-- Occupation: Senior Manager of Strategic Packaging Development at Paulig
+- Occupation: Strategic Packaging Development Manager for Paulig drinks

 - Career: Kati Randell has worked at Paulig since August 2016.
 Before that, she worked at Fazer for 10 years and before that for approximately 10 years at Valio in packaging development.
 Early in her career, Randell was a researcher at VTT Technical Research Centre of Finland.